Great fun for people of all ages and abilities

 Take a look at our most frequently asked questions.

 Of course!
-With an average group size of 10 people, we would have two qualified sailing instructors out in the boats with the group and an additional instructor in a safety boat.
+With an average group size of 10 people, we would have two qualified instructors out in the boats with the group and an additional instructor in a specially adapted safety boat, if needed.
 The ratio of staff to guests depends on the size and ability of the group, and occasionally there will be more or less than this.
-The safety of guests is our highest priority and all sailing instructors are fully qualified, first aid trained and very experienced at taking groups of all abilities out on the water.
+The safety of guests is our highest priority, and all sailing and canoeing instructors are fully qualified, first aid trained and very experienced at taking groups of all abilities out on the water.

 Yes – most likely!
 Spray from the lake, water from paddles and rain all have the potential to ensure you get a little bit wet.
 But don’t worry, we have waterproof outer layers and buoyancy aids you can wear to keep you safe and warm and dry underneath.
 And you’re welcome to jump in and swim any time you like!